 What is it?

-While there are many figures floating around, there are estimates that seven to eight people drown each year in Amsterdam’s canals alone!
-(Some even say it’s 30. 👀)
+While many figures are floating around, there are estimates that seven to eight people drown each year in Amsterdam’s canals alone!
+(Some even say it’s close to 30. 👀)

 Why do they do it?